Barqawiz/pydata-london-2025/README.md

 ## Environment Setup

-To create a `.env` file in the project root with these keys:
+Create a `.env` file in the project root with these keys:

 ```
 OPENAI_API_KEY=your_openai_api_key_here